peterbyrd/CaseStudy1/README.md

 The raw, uncleanded, data used for analysis is in the 'Data' folder.

-The scatterplot from our analysis is in the 'GDP_Analysis' folder.
+The scatterplot from our analysis is in the 'GDP_Analysis_files' folder.

 Other files in the project directory include: